Shopify/turbograft/README.md

 - running `<video>` or `<audio>` element
 - a client-controlled static nav

-### data-refresh-always
+### data-tg-refresh-always

-For the lazy developer in all of us, we can use the attribute `data-refresh-always` when we want to be sure we've absolutely replaced a certain element, if it exists.
+For the lazy developer in all of us, we can use the attribute `data-tg-refresh-always` when we want to be sure we've absolutely replaced a certain element, if it exists.
 An example of such a node you may want to apply this might be an unread notification count -- always being sure to update it if it exists in the response.

 ### data-tg-remote-noserialize